blokks/legacy-docs/src/content/custom-themes/pseudo-elements.md

 </div>
 ```

-But, with pseudo elements, we'd only need some CSS to achieve the same result:
+But, with *pseudo-elements*, we'd only need some CSS to achieve the same result:

 ```css
 .blokks-selector:before {